Raqeeb27/MyResourceHub/hadoop_files/hadoop_installation_guide.md

 ## Prerequisites
 Before you begin, ensure that you have the following prerequisites:

-- Ubuntu or a Debian-based Linux distribution
+- Arch or Fedora or Ubuntu or a Debian-based Linux distribution
-- Stable Internet connection for downloading Hadoop
+- Stable Internet connection for downloading Hadoop-3.3.6

 ## Installation Steps